April 2017 – March 2020

 ORT Israel (ORT) – Israel

 Science View (SV) – Greece

 University of Bayreuth (UBT) – Germany

 ESHA’s role In charge of dissemination, communication lead

 If you have any further questions or need more information, please contact ESHA firstname.lastname@example.org

 Please take a few minutes to see and hear how the Heerbeek College is transferred into an open school.
 The Heerbeek College is a rural school for children between the age of 12-18 years old.
-The School management realises that it is important for there children that they experience problems in the open society, including businesses and institutions.
+The school management realises that it is important for their children that they experience problems in the open society, including businesses and institutions.
 This can only be done if teachers are not resistant to this idea.
 Therefore the school spend a lot of efforts to connect teachers themselves to society.